accountz-open/Accountz.com/install/install-haz-mac.md

    ![confirm security](confirm-security.jpg)

-9. To run the program each time go back to step 5.
+9. To run the program each time go back to step 4.
 Or you could create a shortcut of the `runMac`

 If you have a Home Accountz backup go to File> Restore a backup and select your backup file.

+By deafult the backups are made to the BAK folder.

 Please see this thread for details on how to make a backup.
 <http://homehelp.accountz.com/how_to_make_a_backup_on_a_memory_stick.html>